Magnetic plateaus and jumps in a spin-1/2 ladder with alternate Ising-Heisenberg rungs: a field dependent study: Summary

 To understand the quantum nature of the wave function of the GS, we calculate the quantum fidelity and quantum concurrence in the presence of a longitudinal field.
 In all four phases, fidelity shows deviation from unity at the critical fields of magnetic phase transitions as shown in Fig.\ref{fig:fflvsh}.
-The quantum concurrence shown in Fig.\ref{fig:concvsh} measures the entanglement between two spins at the Heisenberg rung.
+We note that the discontinuities in fidelity represent the overlap of the plateau phases.
+The quantum concurrence shown in Fig.\ref{fig:concvsh}.c measures the entanglement between two spins at the Heisenberg rung.
 The concurrence is always zero as a function of the field for the SRFM phase, and it means that the SRFM phase is a pure state.
-Whereas, in other phases: the AAFM, the Dimer, and the SLFM, the concurrence has a finite value below a critical field before the formation of the $m=1/4$ plateau.
-In these phases, the zero plateau is a mixed or entangled state but the other two plateaus are pure states.
-However, all of the jumps in the magnetization can be indirectly predicted based on the jumps in concurrence also as shown in Fig.\ref{fig:concvsh}.
+Whereas, in other phases: the AAFM, the Dimer, and the SLFM, the concurrence has a finite value both at $m=0$.
+In the $m=0$ plateau phase, the concurrence is a function of the exchange interactions for the AAFM, and the SLFM phases and it is maximum for the Dimer phase.
+The concurrence is zero for the P-I phase and FP phase.
+Whereas it is maximum for the P-II phase as it forms the isolated singlet Dimers along the Heisenberg rung.
+So, one can state that the P-II phase is maximally entangled, whereas, P-I and FP phases are the pure states.
+However, all of the jumps in the magnetization can be indirectly predicted based on the jumps in concurrence as shown in Fig.\ref{fig:concvsh}.c.

+We define QPI to uniquely identify the quantum phases in the exchange parameter $J_q$-$J_d$ plane for a finite longitudinal field $h$.
+The unique QPI values for different quantum phases are tabulated in Table.\ref{tab:table}.
+The effect of the longitudinal magnetic field on the GS phases is shown in Fig.\ref{fig:magnetic_phases}.[(i)-(iv)].
+For a sufficiently larger longitudinal field $h=1.0$, the Dimer phase disappears, and two types of $m=1/4$ plateaus: P-I, P-II appear.
+At a very large field $h=3.0$, it is noticed that the P-I, P-II, and FP phases dominate in the phase diagram.
+The phase boundaries among the quantum phases can easily be obtained from the analytical expression of the critical fields of phase transitions.